Skip to content

 Neighbor list keys follow a suffix resolution pattern: methods first look for module-specific keys (e.g., nbmat_coulomb, shifts_coulomb), falling back to shared _lr suffix (nbmat_lr, shifts_lr) if not found.

 Ewald/PME call nvalchemiops directly.
 Inference uses hybrid_forces=True so energy remains differentiable through charges and fixed-charge geometry derivatives are returned as explicit terms.
 Training derivative paths use a small local autograd.Function wrapper because the installed nvalchemiops coordinate backward kernels do not currently provide a registered backward-of-backward.
-Calculator Hessian requests are rejected for Ewald/PME because complete Hessians require true second coordinate derivatives.
+Ewald/PME Hessians are provided by finite-difference of the analytic nvalchemiops forces (:meth:_coul_nvalchemi_fd_hessian) and are FIXED-CHARGE: they omit the d^2E / (dq . dr) charge-response coupling.

 Source code in aimnet/modules/lr.py